History and Social Sciences Department

 By studying the past, you will learn to understand the present and, therefore, plan for the future.
 Through an exploration of various elements of society, you will develop a deeper understanding of the world in which you live.
 And by learning more about political systems and political behavior, your understanding of the impact politics has on the world around you will grow.

 Whether you plan on future graduate studies, want to serve your community as a police officer or human services coordinator, or aspire to a career in politics, the department’s programs can enhance your potential and hone your abilities.

-You are strongly encouraged to study abroad for a semester, preferably during your junior year.
-Advanced consultation with your academic adviser relative to major requirements is recommended.
+If you major in history, you are strongly encouraged to study abroad for a semester, preferably during spring semester of your sophomore year or fall semester of your junior year.
+Consult with your academic adviser for more information.

 Departmental distinction is granted to graduating seniors who have earned a department GPA of 3.7 or higher, a cumulative GPA of 3.3 or higher, and at least an AB in H470 Senior Thesis.
 Departmental distinction is reserved for students majoring in history, history/social studies, or social studies education who perform academically at the top level of all graduates from the department.